-- TRC-SB-26 and TRC-SB-27 will be advanced to a depth of approximately 20 feet bgs. - Soil samples collected from each boring will be screened with a PID and inspected for indications of contamination (e.g., staining, odors, etc.).
-Geologic descriptions of the soil and field screening results will be recorded in field logs. - Soil samples from the soil borings will be selected for laboratory analysis based on the following rationale: - o If no apparent impacted soils are identified, soil samples selected from the following depth intervals for laboratory analysis: - TRC-SB-02, TRC-SB-02-N, TRC-SB-02-E, TRC-SB-02-W, and TRC-SB-02-S: Soil samples will be selected from 1 to 2 feet bgs or below the top of slab (btos) below concrete/asphalt and sub-base material to horizontally delineate the extent of impacts in LOT01-SB-02. - TRC-SB-10-N, TRC-SB-10-E, TRC-SB-10-S and TRC-SB-10-W: Soil samples will be selected from 0 to 2 feet bgs or btos below concrete/asphalt and sub-base material to horizontally delineate the extent of impacts in TRC-SB-10 and one sample will be collected from the two-foot interval directly above groundwater. - TRC-SB-11-N, TRC-SB-11-E, TRC-SB-11-S, and TRC-SB-11-W: Soil samples will be selected from 0 to 2 and 4 to 6 feet bgs to horizontally delineate the extent of impacts in TRC-SB-11. - TRC-SB-23, TRC-SB-24, and TRC-SB-25: Soil samples will be selected from 0 to 2 feet bgs and one sample will be collected from the two-foot interval directly above groundwater. - TRC-SB-26 and TRC-SB-27: Soil samples will be selected from 0 to 2 feet bgs. - o If impacted soils are identified, one soil sample will be selected from the most impacted zone (based on field screening) and one soil sample will be selected from the first underlying apparent clean interval.
-If no apparent underlying clean interval is observed, the second soil sample submitted for analysis will be the sample collected from the deepest interval of the boring.
+- TRC-SB-14, TRC-SB-15, and TRC-SB-21 will be advanced to a depth of approximately (10) feet below the groundwater surface.
+Since groundwater is expected to be encountered at depths ranging between 66 and 78 feet bgs, it is expected that the soil borings will be advanced to approximately 76 and 88 feet bgs. - TRC-SB-18 through TRC-SB-20 will be advanced to depths of approximately 20 feet bgs. - Soil samples collected from each boring will be screened with a PID and inspected for indications of contamination (e.g., staining, odors, etc.).
+Geologic descriptions of the soil and field screening results will be recorded in field logs. - Soil samples from the soil borings will be selected for laboratory analysis based on the following rationale: - TRC-SB-16 and TRC-SB-17: Samples will be selected from 1 to 3 feet bgs. - If no apparent impacted soils are identified, soil samples will be selected from the following depth intervals for laboratory analysis: - TRC-SB-06-N, TRC-SB-06-E, TRC-SB-06-W: Soil samples will be selected from 20 to 22 feet bgs to horizontally delineate the extent of impacts in TRC-SB-06.
+In addition, soil samples will be selected from 1 to 4 feet bgs. - TRC-SB-12 and TRC-SB-13: Soil samples will be selected from 1 to 4 feet bgs. - TRC-SB-14, TRC-SB-15, and TRC-SB-21: Soil samples will be selected from 1 to 4 feet bgs, 12 to 15 feet bgs, and the interval directly above the groundwater table. - TRC-SB-18 through TRC-SB-20: Soil samples will be selected from 1 to 4 feet bgs and 12 to 15 feet bgs. - If impacted soils are identified, one soil sample will be selected from the most impacted zone (based on field screening), one soil sample will be selected from the first underlying apparent clean interval, and a third soil sample will be selected from the interval directly above the groundwater table, if encountered in the soil boring.
+If no apparent underlying clean interval is observed, the second soil sample submitted for analysis will be the sample collected from the bottom interval of the boring, or the twofoot interval above groundwater, whichever is shallower.